 XX103.1.8 Exterior exit stairways.
 Exterior exit stairways and ramps serving as an exit component in a means of egress system shall comply with the requirements of this section.

 XX103.1.8.1 Open side.
 Exterior exit stairways and ramps serving as an element of a required means of egress shall be open on not less than one side, except for required structural columns, beams, handrails, and guards.
+An open side shall have not less than 35 square feet (3.3 m2) of aggregate open area adjacent to each floor level and the level of each intermediate landing.
+The required open area shall be located not less than 42 inches (1067 mm) above the adjacent floor or landing level.

 XX103.1.8.2 Side yards.
-The open areas adjoining exterior exit stairways or ramps shall be either yards, courts, or public ways; the remaining sides are permitted to be enclosed by the exterior walls of the building.
+The open areas adjoining exterior exit stairways or ramps shall be either yards, courts, or public ways.
+The remaining sides are permitted to be enclosed by the exterior walls of the building.

 XX103.1.9 Maintenance.
 The means of egress shall be maintained in a manner that does not reduce the number of exits or the minimum width of the means of egress to less than required by this appendix.